lsst-dm/dmtn-057/index.rst

 #.
 It must be easy to define and adopt new metrics as construction and commissioning proceed.
 #.
 It must be easy to add and instrument new tasks as construction and commissioning proceed.
 #.
 It must continue to be possible to run a task without forcing the user to perform metrics-related setup or use metrics-related features.
 #.
-Measurements must be produced with provenance information or other context that might help interpret them.
-#.
 Metrics must be definable in a way that makes no assumptions about how or whether a dataset is divided among multiple task invocations for processing (e.g., for parallel computing).
    Following `DMTN-055`_, this division shall be called "units of work" in the following discussion.
 #.
 It must be possible to compute the same quantity (e.g., running time, source counts, image statistics) at different stages of the pipeline; for different visits, CCDs, patches, or sources; or for different photometric bands.